Let's imagine a more virtuous event industry ...

 What about a video mapping performance?
 It’s so much more original and personal.
 It can have a much more powerful impact without having to move guests to the best viewpoint.
 It can be used to tell your own story with a kaleidoscope of colour and an array of personalised graphics and special effects, including an intensive digital fireworks display?
 The financial cost is not necessarily more than a traditional fireworks display, but the environmental cost is incomparable.

 Reduce printing – let’s embrace the new technology

 Do we really need all those printed signs, especially when video screens or mounted iPads are a perfectly viable alternative option?
 What about invitations, ticketing or information?
 How much of this can be done digitally?
 There will be a new trend moving forward of hybrid events or “phygital” events.
 This is the creative merging of physical meetings with digital experiences, where “on-site” meets “on-line”.
 Printed signage will soon seem so last decade!

 Even if the printing is essential, shouldn’t we be prioritising recyclable materials and vegetal inks?
 Perhaps with just minor tweaks the printed material can be used again at several events!

 What about those printed T-shirts, jackets and staff badges?
 These should no longer be discarded as a consumable object, when they can be collected after an event and re-used.
-Making staff clothing from ecologically certified cotton should now be the norm.
+Making staff clothing from ecologically certified cotton or linen should now be the norm.
 Regular freelance staff should have their own supply of company-branded attire that they bring with them to each event.
 It’s common sense, but it still needs managing sensibly to avoid unnecessary waste and costs.

 It’s customary to give away souvenirs or goodie bags at the end of an event, yet many of them are pointless publicity items that get stored away or, at worse, thrown away without being used at all.
 The obvious solution here is to make gifts relevant and useful, and, wherever possible, to make them eco-friendly.